The Ultimate Seller Home Inspection Checklist

 This area always has the potential to be a source of conflict between buyers and sellers.
 You may see your slightly old AC unit as still having a few more years of life left in it.
 It works pretty well, and you haven’t had to make any repairs in a while.
 A buyer might see the same unit and want you to replace it solely because the inspector says it’s a little on the old side.

 It’s a fine line when it comes to utilities so give your buyers as little to worry about as possible.
 To make sure everything is in good condition, look for:

 - Adequate performance of your water heater.
 Hot water should get between 118-125 degrees Fahrenheit.

 - All visible electrical wiring to be in good condition with the fuse box also in working order.

 - Clean air filters in your AC and visible ductwork in good condition.

 Once you’ve assessed your own home, it may become apparent there are some things you should fix before listing.
 The main areas to focus on are issues related to code violations, safety issues, or structural problems.
 These issues will almost certainly come up in a professional inspection, so better to get them out of the way sooner to not jeopardize the sale of your home later.

 Thankfully, if you happen to discover your foundation is sagging, or realize the wood rot in your basement is due to termites, there is an alternative to sell your home without making repairs.
 Working with an off-market buyer allows you to sell your home “as-is,” receiving a competitive offer that accounts for renovation costs.

-At Sundae, we focus on homes in need of a little love.
+At Sundae, we help homeowners get a better deal for their homes, as-is.
 No need to stage your home or make any repairs, taking the stress out of the equation.
 To learn more, contact Sundae today.